-When your dog is panting heavily and seems unable to lay down, it’s a clear sign that something is wrong.
-This combination of symptoms can indicate anything from pain to serious heart or lung conditions.
+When your dog is panting heavily and seems unable to lie down, it’s a clear sign that something is wrong.

-Dog Panting and Can't Lay Down
+Dog Panting and Can't Lie Down: Why It Happens

 Heart Disease